Join for FREE

 Breeds in central and southern Iberia, including Gibraltar, patchily in north-east Spain and southern France, Sardinia, Sicily and the southern tip of Italy and irregularly in South-East Europe.
 More widespread and numbers higher in Greece and Turkey and from the Ukraine and southern Russia east into Asia.
 In North Africa found in scattered parts of north Morocco, north Algeria and Tunisia and in the Middle East in Syria, possibly still Lebanon, Jordan and Israel although numbers have declined considerably.
 In many areas breeding is irregular or sporadic but numbers have increased in Portugal and southern France with the provision of nest-boxes.
 Breeding range extends westwards from the Caspian to western Sinkiang, Mongolia and Hopeh in northern China.

 A summer visitor to most of breeding range, wintering throughout sub-Saharan Africa and India, rarely also Burma.
+In India, it is regularly sighted in the Thar desert, specifically in the Tal Chappar grassland in Rajasthan.
 Small numbers remain to winter in southern Spain, especially the Guadalquivir Valley, and also North Africa and southern Turkey.
 A broad-front migrant but regularly seen at Gibraltar.
 Most leave Europe August-September and return late February-April.

 Dry open country, semi-desert, grassland and cultivated land.